Christina's Husband and Kid Opening Presents

 Your brain is trying to track all of it, all the time, because nothing is systematized.
 Nothing is in one place.
 Nothing runs without you actively remembering and managing it.

-That's cognitive load — the amount of mental effort your brain is expending just to keep your business running.
-And when your business design is chaos, that cognitive load burns through your mental calories at an alarming rate — every moment of every day.
+Cognitive load is the amount of mental effort your brain expends just to keep your business running.
+When your business design is chaos, that cognitive load burns through your mental calories at an alarming rate — every moment of every day.

 Even when you're "not working."